Torakon/xcube/README.md

 Provided was a basic Game Engine that we were given the option to develop a chosen subsystem.
 My chosen area to develop was AI pathfinding, to facilitate this additional files in folder ai_Sub implementing an A* pathfinding algorithm were created.
 Additionally a very basic Entity system was created.

+Below is the original README included with the assignment.

 xcube2d
 =======